ARTICLE

 }

 The code above is a little less intuitive, so I used the Macro Recorder in VBA to spit out the VBA code for creating a document.
 Creating a document is done through the Documents Collection.
 The Add method of the Documents Collection creates a new document and brings it up in Word.
-The Add method allows you to specify the template to use and the document type.
+The Add method allows you to specify the template and document type.
 Note that the Add method also takes optional parameters, so as a result, you need to pass it a series of references to objects that box the types you would normally pass.

 The title being placed in the document is formatted using some of the existing Word global enumeration constants.
 These constants tend to be constants nested in constants for organizational purposes.
 Although VBA gives you a clue to the relative name of the constants, you need to hunt for them a little bit using intellisense to find the parent enumeration.
 The code above uses the global enumerations to first center the title and then make it bold.
 The final line is similar to the previous listing in that it types the title into the Document.